cryptortrust/BIBerc20Token/README.md

 Blockchain Investor - a global investor in crypto assets.

 Wrapped Blockchain Investor Bearer Token, Ticker "WBIB", Total Supply 1000.000.000 BIB tokens, 18 Decimals, Contract WrappedBIB.
+Tokens allocation as follows: up to 140 million tokens distributed to current shareholders in Blockchain Investor reflecting their tokenholding, and 850 millions passive tokens for future issuing (capital increase om Blockchain Investor which is reflected in the new  BIB token distributed) against digital assets / currencies.
+Issuing of these passive tokens is subject to approval of the Board of Directors and General Meeting of Tokenholders.

 Benefits of using wrapped tokens
 Even though many blockchains have their own token standards (ERC-20 for Ethereum or BEP-20 for BSC), these standards can’t be used across multiple chains and exchanges.
 Wrapped tokens allow non-native tokens to be used on a given blockchain / Exchange pool.